Make numeric custom fields searchable

 ListFormat classes are searchable by default (see source:/trunk/lib/redmine/field_format.rb@13994#L60 and further).

-#2 Updated by Felix Schäfer over 5 years ago
+#2 Updated by Felix Schäfer almost 6 years ago

 Mischa The Evil wrote: